Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 Git truly shines as soon as you start collaborating with others.
 On a high level this works like this:
-- you modify some files in a Git repository
+- you modify some files in a Git repository,
-- you propose your changes via the Git forge
+- you propose your changes via the Git forge,
-- maintainers of the repository review your changes
+- maintainers of the repository review your changes, and
 - as soon as they are happy with your changes, they will integrate your changes into the main branch of the repository.

-As before you clone the repository with `git clone <REPO>`.
+As before, you clone the repository with `git clone <REPO>`.
 Change directories into that repository and run `git status`.
 The branch that it shows is the default branch and is probably called `main` or `master`.
 Before you start a new branch, you will run the following two commands to make sure you start with the latest state of the repository: